PolymeshAssociation/polymesh-tools/docs/operator/README.md

 **Please wait before activating your operator node until all your nodes are be fully synced with the chain and make sure that everything is production ready.**

+### Generating the session keys in containerised Polymesh nodes

+Our official container images contain a small binary to rotate the session keys without requiring the installation of curl either in the container itself or in a sidecar.
+This binary is located in `/usr/local/bin/rotate` and when executed will produce a newline-terminated string containing the public session keys used for bonding.

 ## Getting the Identity of a Node